nucleuscloud/neosync/docs/docs/guides/neosync-local-dev.md

 After the cluster has been successfully created, `tilt up` can be run to start up `neosync`.
 Refer to the top-level [Tiltfile](https://github.com/nucleuscloud/neosync/tree/main//Tiltfile) for a clear picture of everything that runs.
-Each dependency in the `neosync` repo is split into sub-Tiltfiles so that they can be run in isolation, or in combination with other sub-resources more easily.
+Each dependency in the `neosync` repo is split into sub Tilt files so that they can be run in isolation, or in combination with other sub-resources more easily.

 Once everything is up and running, the app can be accessed locally at [http://localhost:3000](http://localhost:3000). -->